inspire-eu-validation/view-service/iso-19128/at46-getcapabilities-layer-style-title-and-name.md

-# Layer Style
+# Layer Style Title and Name

 **Purpose**: Test that each style has a human-readable name mapped to Title element and a unique identifier mapped to Name element.

 **Prerequisites**